SaaS Management

 It’s important to note that SaaS wastage doesn’t just refer to finances.
 The process of managing SaaS contract renewals single-handedly accounts for the loss of 385 business hours every year.
 And from start to finish, it takes 100 days on average to purchase a new SaaS product without assistance from a SaaS management platform.

-To drive significant money and time savings, it’s clear that effective SaaS management is an essential function of modern businesses.
+To drive significant money and time savings, it’s clear that effective SaaS product management is an essential function of modern businesses.

 Opportunities yielded by effective SaaS management